immobilesmile70/Windows-Web-Clone/README.md

 ## Additional Notes

 - **Password Hint:** If you forget the password, the hint is "First Four Natural Numbers."
-- **Responsive Design:** Works best on desktops and laptops but is designed to adapt to smaller screens.
+- **Responsive Design:** Works best on large landscape displays with mouse & keyboard and chromium-based browsers.
-- **Supported Browsers:** Ensure you are using a modern browser like Chrome, Firefox, or Edge for the best experience.

 Enjoy!